Cascading/cascading.compatibility/README.md

 This suite allows other distributions to be verified as being compatible with the current Cascading release as available through Maven and through other tools apart of the [Cascading ecosystem](http://www.cascading.org/extensions/).

+See the FAQ, included in this project, for more information.

 ## Detail